jamesmh/PersonalBlog/source/_posts/NET-Core-Worker-Services-Background-Job-Scheduler-With-Coravel.md

 The .NET Core CLI comes with tons of pre-built project templates!
 One of the new templates that will be included with [.NET Core 3](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0) will be for building worker services.

-Combining .NET Core worker services with [Coravel](https://github.com/jamesmh/coravel) can help you build lightweight background job scheduling applications very quick.
-Let's take a look how you can do this in just a few minutes!
+Combining .NET Core worker services with [Coravel](https://github.com/jamesmh/coravel) can help you build lightweight background job scheduling applications very quickly.
+Let's take a look at how you can do this in just a few minutes!

 <!--more-->